Seiko Hashimoto

 Seiko Hashimoto (橋本 聖子, Hashimoto Seiko) is a Japanese politician, former speed skater and track cyclist.
 She has the most Olympic appearances of any Japanese athlete except Noriaki Kasai, representing her native country in four consecutive Winter Olympics from 1984 to 1994 and in three consecutive Summer Olympics from 1988 to 1996, making her a seven time Olympian.
 On top of her Olympic career, she is the mother of six children while working in politics and other leadership positions.
-She is currently a member of the House of Councillors from the Liberal Democratic Party, and serves as the President of the Japan Skating Federation.
+She is currently a member of the House of Councillors from the Liberal Democratic Party, and served as the President of the Japan Skating Federation from 2006 to 2019.

 She served on the Japanese Cabinet as Minister of State for the Tokyo Olympic and Paralympic Games from September 2019 until February 2021, when she became the President of the Tokyo 2020 Organizing Committee.
 She is only the second female in Olympic history to become president of a game's organizing committee after Gianna Angelopoulos-Daskalaki, President of the Athens 2004 organizing committee.

 Early life

-Hashimoto was born in Hayakita, Hokkaido, in 1964.
+Hashimoto was born in Hayakita, Hokkaido, in 1964, the youngest of four siblings.

-She is the youngest of four siblings, and her siblings are much older than her.
 There is a pond on the ranch of her parents' house, which freezes in the winter to make skating rink for her and her siblings to skate on.
 She skated on that frozen farm pond with their friends from elementary school.
 She was active as a top female skater for a long time amongst her peers.
-Her first skating coach was Mr. Akira Otani, who worked at the Hayakita Town Office and volunteered to teach children living in the neighborhood to skate.
-Akira Otani instructed her on skating from kindergarten to her first year of junior high school.
+Her first skating coach was Akira Otani, who worked at the Hayakita Town Office and volunteered to teach children living in the neighborhood to skate.
+Otani instructed her on skating from kindergarten to her first year of junior high school.

 She graduated from a high school affiliated with Komazawa University in 1983 and joined the Fuji Kyuko railway company.

 Father's influence

 Her father gave her the name Seiko after the Olympic Flame (聖火, seika), inspired by the 1964 Tokyo Olympics that year.
-Her father's name is Zenkichi Hashimoto (Japanese: 橋本善吉, Hepburn: Hashimoto Zenkichi, death October 2020 at the age of 96).
+Her father's name is Zenkichi Hashimoto (Japanese: 橋本善吉, Hepburn: Hashimoto Zenkichi, died on 19 October 2020 at the age of 96).
 She started speed skating by her father's parental influence.
 He wished her to be an Olympian.
-She grew up hearing from him that she was born to participate in the Olympics.Her father was a strict person in everything on sports and housework, and he taught her skating and horseback riding.
+She grew up hearing from him that she was born to participate in the Olympics.
+Her father was a strict person in everything on sports and housework, and he taught her skating and horseback riding.
 Under his influence, she began speed skating at the age of three and became the best speed skater in Japan in her second year of high school.